Xetibo/ReSet-Doc/sections/introduction.typ

 discussed in/*@sometime*/.
 The implementation details can be found in/*@somewhere*/.
 The results of this thesis will be discussed in/*@somehow*/ and potential future work are mentioned in/*@somewhereelse*/.

+#subsection("Potential")
+This thesis has the potential to introduce new functionality for users of minimal environments who still wish to use a unified program with both a graphical and command line interface.

+With further work, more plugins can be introduced that could bridge the gap to full desktop environments as explain in the original ReSet paper. @reset-paper